Comparison

 Time to matchDays to weeks (if ever)Minutes to hours (as trades form)

-SettlementBilateral escrow or atomic swapAtomic settlement across all participants
+SettlementBilateral escrow or atomic swapAtomic settlement

 User effortMust browse and create proposalsRegister preferences once -- discovery is automatic